Gorgias vs Zoho Desk: Which help desk is right for you in 2026?

 Picking a new help desk feels like a massive commitment, doesn't it?
 If you choose well, your support team becomes a well-oiled machine, keeping customers happy and workflows smooth.
 But if you get it wrong, you're looking at messy processes, stressed-out agents, and a budget that just doesn't make sense.

-Two names that pop up all the time are Gorgias, the darling of the e-commerce world, and Zoho Desk, the versatile all-rounder.
+Two names that pop up all the time are Gorgias, the leading solution for the e-commerce world, and Zoho Desk, the versatile all-rounder.
 Both promise to make your support life easier, but they come at it from completely different angles.
-This guide is a straightforward Gorgias vs Zoho Desk comparison, breaking down their key features, how they use AI, and what their pricing really means for your bottom line.
+This guide is a straightforward Gorgias vs Zoho Desk comparison, breaking down their key features, how they use AI, and what their pricing means for your bottom line in 2026.

 What is Gorgias?